-From January to December 2021, the number of suburban real estate transactions in the Saint Petersburg area, considering high class cottages only, increased by 18% year-over-year.
+From January to June 2022, the number of suburban real estate transactions in the Saint Petersburg area, considering high class cottages only, decreased by 55% to the same period of the previous year.

-The volume of supply in the primary market in the area declines since 2020, although some new projects are still entering the market.
-In the period under review, the volume of supply in the primary market decreased by 1% in class A, to 281 lots only, while the supply in class B increased by 14%, to 434 lots for sale.
-A total supply is up by 8% year-over-year.
+In the period under review, the volume of supply in the market increased by 11% in class A, to 266 lots only, and by 28% in class B, to 470 lots for sale.
+A total supply is up by 22% year-over-year.

 The number of households becoming owners of new high class houses in the suburban area of Saint Petersburg is one of the key factors shaping the demand for premium and high-end furniture (including outdoor) in the medium term.

 We are tracking this indicator more closely within our extended Market Reports.